thomasrosen/thomasrosen/README.md

 ### Hi there 👋

-You can contact me at thomas.rosen@me.com
+You can contact me at hello@thomasrosen.me

 My pronouns are: they/them or he/him